 (k) The rear or side 20 feet of lots 20, 27 through 45, 87, 88, and 89 have been designated on the final plat as a native growth protection easement.
 All cutting or clearing of trees is prohibited therein except as deemed a danger to residential improvements or as diseased.
 Maintenance of said native growth protection easements shall be the responsibility of the individual lot owners.

-(l) In order to establish the Plat as a neighborhood of quality homes it is provided that no house, including attached or detached garages shall be built on any lot in this Plat where the costs of labor and materials used in said construction is less than Sixty-Six Thousand Dollars ($66,000) exclusive of lot cost, landscaping and fences.
+(l) In order to establish the Plat as a neighborhood of quality homes it is provided that no house, including attached or detached garages shall be built on any lot in this Plat where the costs of labor and materials used in said construction is less than Fair Market Value exclusive of lot cost, landscaping and fences.
 In the case of labor or materials furnished, but not purchased, the existing market rate, if the same had been purchased, will be substituted for the cost.

-(m) Landscaping of front yards shall be done within ten (10) days of completion of house.
+(m) Completing landscaping after major remodels or landscaping projects shall be done within ten (10) days of project completion Construction/remodel are subject to ACC approval regarding appearance and materials

-(n) Original Lot Owners/Builders shall share in the expense of construction and maintenance of mailbox stands, serving their property.
+n) Lot Owners shall share in the expense of construction and maintenance of mailbox stands, serving their property.

 Section 2.
 Easements.